Nexuss05/NapulETH-FrontEnd-NotFoundTeam/README.md

 - **Security Training**: Best practices for cryptocurrency security
 - **Smart Contract Interaction**: Learn to interact with deployed contracts

+### - AI-Powered Assistant
+- **Real-time Guidance**: Interactive AI agent that assists with transactions and tutorials
+- **Risk Prevention**: Proactive risk assessment and warnings for transactions
+- **Knowledge Base Integration**: Access to comprehensive crypto education database
+- **Screen Sharing Capability**: AI can see and respond to your screen content in real-time
+- **Conversational Learning**: Chat with the AI like having a personal crypto tutor
+- **External Data Integration**: Connects to real-time databases for up-to-date information
+- **Search Functionality**: Advanced search capabilities for instant answers
+- **Interruptible Conversations**: Pause and resume AI interactions at any time
+-
 ### - Modern UI/UX
 - **Cyberpunk Theme**: Futuristic design with neon colors and gradients
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Real-time Updates**: Live transaction status and wallet balance
 - **Toast Notifications**: User-friendly feedback for all actions

 ## Architecture: